 In order to be successful, graduate students must have a well-defined idea of what type of research, and in what field, they would like to undertake for their thesis project.
 Vague interests such as “human-environmental interactions” or “environmental degradation” are not helpful in finding a specific track to pursue.
 Specific interests, for example “riparian management in forest ecosystems" or "remediation of toxic waste sites,” can make finding a major professor and research project much easier than broad, unfocused topics.
 Applicants should have a firm understanding of what they want to research, what types of research projects are currently being conducted at Oregon State, and how their interests coincide with these projects.

-We expect students to have a strong science background, but it is mostly up to your prospective major professor to decide if you have the right prior training.
 There are no specific requirements for our program since students can go in many different directions with their studies.
 Finding a major professor early in the application process is important so you can discuss your background.
 This discussion is sometimes the longest part of the application process.
 Previous scientific training or professional experience is preferred and varies by concentration.

 Finding a major professor is the most complicated requirement for admission to the program for the M.S. and Ph.D. degrees, and the primary reason that applicants are not admitted.
-Over half of our qualified applicants are denied admission because they cannot find a major professor to work with them.
+Prospective PSM students do not need to find a major professor for admission.

 Start early and be persistent.
 Find faculty that share your interests, study their most recent publications and explore their future research goals.
-The Environmental Sciences Graduate Program allows tremendous flexibility to explore a broad range of classes and topics, so our students can work with ANY professor and even affiliated professionals in the community (note: professors must be qualified to work with graduate students, or “graduate faculty”).
+The Environmental Sciences Graduate Program allows tremendous flexibility to explore a broad range of classes and topics, so our students can work with ANY professor and even affiliated professionals in the community.